 Stanford University also provides health coverage to certain children if the university is directed to do so by a qualified medical child support order (QMCSO) issued by a court or state agency of competent jurisdiction.

 Under this law, courts may require a postdoc, in certain events such as a divorce, to provide medical, dental and vision coverage to a child who might not otherwise be covered.
 Contact the Postdoc Benefits Office at (650) 724-9490 or firstname.lastname@example.org to obtain a copy of the QMCSO procedure.

-If you enroll a dependent, the Postdoc Benefits Office requires proof of dependent eligibility for the dependents you cover.
+If you enroll a dependent in your health plans, the Postdoc Benefits Office requires proof of dependent eligibility for each dependent you cover.
 The Dependent Eligibility Documentation table details what is considered acceptable proof of dependent eligibility.